ndellagrotte/py-chrome-eq-script/README.md

 - Run ```main.py```, the output file will be named ```eq-script-output.json```

-- Add the [Ears: Bass Boost, EQ Any Audio!](https://chrome.google.com/webstore/detail/ears-bass-boost-eq-any-au/nfdfiepdkbnoanddpianalelglmfooik) to your browser
+- Add the [Ears: Bass Boost, EQ Any Audio!](https://chrome.google.com/webstore/detail/ears-bass-boost-eq-any-au/nfdfiepdkbnoanddpianalelglmfooik) extension to your browser

 - Click on the extension icon and click "Import Presets" and then navigate to ```eq-script-output.json```

-- If the preset isnt automatically applied, it is named "test" and you should see it right next to the bass boost preset which is there by default.
-Click on it to apply the preset.
+- If the preset isn't automatically applied, you should be able to see it next to the bass boost preset which is there by default.
+It's called "test" and you can click on it to apply the preset.

+# Limitations
+- There is no preamp option, but there is a volume slider which you should use if you experience clipping.